mr-september/MercuryTrade-Community-Fork-2-Challenge-Cheeseroo/PLUS_TEXT_FEATURE.md

 - Existing whisper/private message functionality remains unchanged
 - Traditional response buttons continue to work as before
 - Feature can be disabled if not needed

-## Future Enhancements
-- Support for multiple "+text" patterns in a single message
-- Configurable regex patterns for different use cases
-- Statistics tracking for "+text" usage
-- Integration with party/group management features